-Regulations for gaining credit through a portfolio assessment are as follows
+Regulations for gaining credit through a portfolio assessment are as follows.

-- 1. The student fills out PLAR form (available at Registrar and Admissions Services). - 2.
-The student obtains a course outline from the instructor of the course for which the student wishes to receive credit. - 3.
-The student develops a portfolio demonstrating how the prior learning meets the objectives of the course.
+- 1. The student fills out PLAR form (available at the Student Portal). - 2.
+The student obtains a course outline from the instructor of the course for which the student wishes to receive credit. - The student develops a portfolio demonstrating how the prior learning meets the objectives of the course.
 Part of the portfolio may consist of demonstrable skills. - 4.
 The instructor will assess the portfolio and assign a grade.
 The instructor may wish to use an exam as well in the assessment process.